 The recoverable amount of the micro-credit cash-generating unit has been determined based on a value-in-use calculation using cash flow projections based on financial budgets covering a five-year period approved by senior management.
 The discount rate applied to the cash flow projections is 13%.
-As at 31 December 2020, the Group assessed that the impairment of goodwill and the recoverable amount exceeded the carrying amount, and hence the goodwill was not regarded as impaired.
+As at 31 December 2021, the Group assessed that the impairment of goodwill and the recoverable amount exceeded the carrying amount, and hence the goodwill was not regarded as impaired.

-The carrying amounts of goodwill are as follows:
+The carrying amounts of goodwill allocated to each of the cash-generating units are as follow:

-31 December 31 December
+31 December 2021 31 December 2020

-2020 2019

-Finance lease
+Finance lease 2,221,017 2,221,017

 Micro-credit 14,729,281 14,729,281

+Less: Accumulated impairment (2,221,017) (2,221,017)

 14,729,281 14,729,281

-= 1,722,201

-Assumptions were used in the value-in-use calculation for 31 December 2020.
+Assumptions were used in the value-in-use calculation for 31 December 2021.
 The following describes the key assumption on which management has based its cash flow projections to undertake impairment testing of goodwill: